Spongy Moth

 Where did it come from?

-Gypsy moth was imported from Europe in 1869 by a man hoping to cross them with silk moths.
+Spongy moth was imported from Europe in 1869 by a man hoping to cross them with silk moths.

 What do they eat?

-Gypsy moth caterpillars primarily feed on oak but will move to other host plants if it runs out of oak leaves.
+Spongy moth caterpillars primarily feed on oak but will move to other host plants if it runs out of oak leaves.

 Why is it invasive?